 In 2008, the USFWS developed an environmental assessment to evaluate the potential environmental effects of building about 88,500 feet (27,000 meters) of fencing enclosing approximately 2,145 hectares (5,300 acres) of land in the Kona Forest Unit of the Hakalau Forest National Wildlife Refuge (USFWS 2008e).
-The fencing, which is not yet under construction, is intended to keep non-native ungulates and other mammals out of the area.
+The fencing project, which is intended to keep non-native ungulates and other mammals out of the area, began in 2011 and is anticipated to be completed in 2012.
 The native forests of the Kona Forest Unit support four species of endangered forest birds, the endangered Hawaiian hoary bat, and a high diversity of native plant species, several of which are threatened or endangered.
 Until 2002, the Kona Forest Unit supported the last remaining 'alalā (Hawaiian crows) in the wild.
 In the future, the area may serve as a place for their reintroduction into the wild.